-- Buying something at an online retailer's website and selecting PayPal as your payment method at checkout. - Sending money to a seller for goods or services. - Using your PayPal account to buy something at a seller's physical store.
+- Buying something at an online retailer's website and selecting PayPal as your payment method at checkout. - Sending money to a seller for goods or services. - Using your PayPal account to buy something at a seller's physical store using an electronic terminal, subject to certain limitations. - Using your PayPal account to buy something at a seller's physical store using your own mobile device and a QR code, subject to certain limitations.